-IT GROWS IN SHADE, READS AS SOLID GOLD, and looks good from early May to a week ago, I think, though it was faded to wheat-color and partly hidden in snow.
-Even the cat agrees on this one: Hakonechloa macra ‘All Gold’ is Jack’s favorite snack pack among thousands of botanical choices here, apparently delicious fresh or (now) freeze-dried.
+IT GROWS IN SHADE, READS AS SOLID GOLD, and looks good from early May to sometime in winter, I think, faded to wheat-color and partly hidden in snow.
+Even my beloved former cat agreed on this one: Hakonechloa macra ‘All Gold’ was Jack’s favorite snack-pack among thousands of botanical choices here, apparently delicious fresh or (in the offseason) freeze-dried.
 It’s the latest thing I’d order if I didn’t already have it, a plant I cannot garden without.

-I was watching Jack feast on a faded clump of ‘All Gold’ this morning, just before I sat down to tea with the Klehm’s Song Sparrow Farm catalog.
-Page 86 shows photos and profiles of seven varieties of this woodland grass, including ‘All Gold.’
+I was watching Jack feast on a faded clump of ‘All Gold’ one morning, just before I sat down to tea with the Klehm’s Song Sparrow Farm catalog.
+Page 86 that year showed photos and profiles of seven varieties of this woodland grass, including ‘All Gold.’
 It must be a sign, I thought: first the cat, then the catalog.

 Unlike the more familiar variety H. macra ‘Aureola,’ which gets to about 2 feet high and wide, ‘All Gold’ Japanese Hakone grass is maybe 15 or 18 inches in both aspects.
 Even with the slightly shorter stature, its impact eclipses the gold-and-green-striped cousin’s, and I have quickly forsaken the one Japanese forest grass, as it is also called, for the other.